-[Kayaking on Shadow Mountain Lake.
-Photo: Rapids Lodge] While Colorado is best known for its mountains, there are plenty of beautiful lakes and rivers where you can go kayaking.
-If you’re looking for more than just views, and also a little excitement, then you’ll be able to find that in the Centennial State as well.
+While Colorado is best known for its mountains, there are plenty of beautiful lakes and rivers where you can go kayaking.
+If you’re looking for more than just views, and also a little excitement on the water, then you’ll be able to find that in the Centennial State as well.

 Kayaking on Colorado’s Lakes & Rivers

-Whether you’re looking for an easy paddle or rigorous whitewater, you can find in Colorado’s lakes and rivers.
-Take a kayaking trip just about anywhere in the Rocky Mountains, and even along the Front Range.
-Kayak rentals can be found just about anywhere the sport is popular, including marinas and sporting good stores.
+Whether you’re looking for an easy paddle or rigorous whitewater, you can find it in Colorado’s lakes and rivers.
+Take a kayaking trip just about anywhere in the Rocky Mountains, and even along the front range plains.
+Kayak rentals can be found anywhere near where the sport is popular, including marinas and sporting good stores.

-Here are eleven of the our favorite spots for kayak trip in Colorado.
+Here are eleven of the our favorite spots for a kayak trip in Colorado, in no particular order:

 1. Arkansas River